dfinity/ICRC/ICRCs/ICRC-30/ICRC-30.md

 Transfers one or more tokens from the `from` account to the `to` account.
 The transfer can be initiated by the holder of the tokens (the holder has an implicit approval for acting on all their tokens on their own behalf) or a party that has been authorized by the holder to execute transfers using `icrc37_approve_tokens` or `icrc37_approve_collection`.
 The `spender_subaccount` is used to identify the spender.
 The spender is an account comprised of the principal calling this method and the parameter `spender_subaccount`.
 Omitting the `spender_subaccount` means using the default subaccount.

-The response is a vector of records each comprising a `token_id` and a corresponding `transfer_result` indicating success or error.
-In the success case, the `Ok` variant indicates the transaction index of the transfer, in the error case, the `Err` variant indicates the error through `TransferError`.
+The method response comprises a vector of optional elements, one per request element.
+The response is a positional argument w.r.t. the request, i.e., the `i`-th response element is the response to the `i`-th request element.
+Each response item contains either an `Ok` variant containing the transaction index of the transfer in the success case or an `Err` variant in the error case.
+A `null` element in the response indicates that the corresponding request element has not been processed.

 The ledger returns an `InvalidRecipient` error in case `to` equals `from`.